f1fty28ty/Schrodingers-Whale/README.md

 ## Walkthrough Documents

 Detailed walkthroughs and solutions are available in:
-- `SOLUTIONS.md` - Complete solutions including flag and compose file (**DO NOT share with students**)
+- `Documentation/solutions.md` - Complete solutions including flag and compose file (**DO NOT share with students**)
-- `Fragment 5 Walkthrough.md` - Detailed guide for the hardest fragment
+- `Documentation/Fragment 5 Walkthrough.md` - Detailed guide for the hardest fragment
-- `Project Doc.md` - Full design document
+- `Documentation/Project Doc.md` - Full design document

 These should NOT be shared with students until after completion.